How To Stay Healthy Over The Holidays, From A Functional MD

 Fiber keeps you full, helps control your blood sugar, and supports digestion—all welcome benefits at any time of year but especially during the holidays.
 What's more, fiber is prebiotic, which helps feed the good bacteria in your gut.

-Make sure you are getting fiber at every meal (note: Adults should get 25 to 35 grams each day).
-If you're not, consider adding additional fiber supplements like inulin, psyllium husk, chia seeds, flax, brewer's yeast.
+Make sure you are getting fiber at every meal.
+Adults should get 21 to 38 grams each day, depending on your age and gender.
+If you're not (and many of us are not), consider adding additional fiber supplements like inulin, psyllium husk, chia seeds, flax, or brewer's yeast.

 2. Find micro-movements throughout the day.